黑料正能量

 Rewilding Challenge Fund recipient: COAST

-The latest beneficiaries of the Rewilding Challenge Fund, Community of Arran Seabed Trust, are leading one of the largest community-led marine rewilding projects in Britain.
+The latest beneficiary of the Rewilding Challenge Fund, Community of Arran Seabed Trust, has launched their new project鈥夆斺塁ommunities and the Sea.

 Diver underwater swimming above kelp with a grey seal in the distance.